vietrux/WriteupCollection/KnightCTF2023/Crypto.md

 </details>

 You can see that they read content from flag file and convert it into hex.
-After that, it convert each charactor to the number representing the unicode code of a specified character :)))) and xor it with an random integer in range(0,1024)
+After that, it convert each character to the number representing the unicode code of a specified character :)))) and xor it with an random integer in range(0,1024)

-Finally, they convert it back to charactor and create output.
+Finally, they convert it back to character and create output.

 To solve it, i use brute-force and find out the random number.
 It's 563